-These moist, flaky, and simple Salmon Patties are an easy, versatile recipe to serve as an appetizer or main dish.
-Budget-friendly, quick-cooking, one bite of this healthy salmon patty recipe will transport you to your favorite coastal city.
+These moist, flaky Salmon Patties are an easy, versatile recipe to serve as an appetizer or main dish.
+Budget-friendly, quick-cooking, freezer-friendly, and made without any fancy ingredients, this is a recipe that checks all the boxes!

-Also known as a salmon cake, these light and lean salmon patties are not quite as hefty as large-scale Salmon Burgers, but just as satisfying when it comes to ease and flavor.
+- Exceptionally Versatile.
+Also known as a salmon cake, these salmon patties are not quite as hefty as large-scale Salmon Burgers, but just as satisfying when it comes to ease and flavor.
+They’re also much more versatileโserve them as a protein for salads, put them in meal bowls, or make them into sliders.

 5 Star Review